Codecademy/docs/content/python/concepts/sets/terms/isfrozenset/isfrozenset.md

 ---
 Title: '.frozenset()'
-Description: 'Returns a new set or frozenset object whose elements are picked from iterable'
+Description: 'Returns a new set or frozenset object whose elements are picked from an iterable'
 Subjects:
   - 'Computer Science'
   - 'Data Science'